onyx-and-iris/OBS-to-XAir/README.md

 -   Configure websocket settings within `OBS->Tools->obs-websocket Settings`

--   Open the included `config.toml` and set OBS host, port and password as well as the xair mixers kind and ip.
+-   Open the included `config.toml`, use it to:
+    -   Set the obs connection info `host`, `port` and `password`

+    -   Set the mixer's `kind_id` and `ip`.
-    -   Mixer kind may be any one of (`XR12, XR16, XR18, MR18, X32`)
+        -   Mixer kind_id may be any one of (`XR12, XR16, XR18, MR18, X32`)

--   Set the scene to channel mutes mapping in `mapping.toml`.
+    -   Set the scene to channel mapping.

 ## Usage

 Simply run the script, there will be confirmation of mixer connection and OBS connection if everything is successful.
 Switch between the defined scenes.

 Closing OBS will stop the script.

+#### CLI options

+-   `--config`: may be a full path to a config file or just a config name.
+    -   If only a config name is passed the script will look in the following locations, returning the first config found:
+        -   Current working directory (may be different from script location depending on how you launch the script)
+        -   In the directory the script is located.
+        -   `user home directory / .config / xair-obs`
+-   `--debug`, `--verbose`: separate logging levels.
+Debug will produce a lot of logging output.

 ## Further notes